 2 tbsp rolled oats

 1 tbsp coconut sugar (brown sugar would work as well)

 1/4 tsp cinnamon

-A few scrapes of fresh nutmeg or a tiny sprinkle
+A few scrapes of fresh nutmeg or a scant sprinkle

 A scant sprinkle of salt

 Approx 1 tbsp Earth Balance vegan spread (or coconut oil)

 Mix this blend together until the oats seem moist and want to clump and stuff the two cored apples.
 Place in Air Fryer at 175 for 20 to 30 minutes, depending on type of apple.
 It should be fork tender but still keep its shape.
 You can open the drawer and check with no consequences!
 The result is a tender, delicious baked apple with a crunchy, sweet topping.